-Yes Х No

-Committee Details of the procedures Executive The Manual of Corporate Governance ensures that the members Audit of the Board have unhampered access to the reports produced Nomination by the different committees as well as to the individual Remuneration members of the committees and senior officers of the Others (Risk) Corporation.
-Inquiries can be made by a member of the Board at , , any time to enable him to properly perform his duties and responsibilities.
+Yes x No Committee Details of the procedures Executive The Manual of Corporate Governance ensures that the members Audit of the Board have unhampered access to the reports produced Nomination by the different committees as well as to the individual Remuneration members of the committees and senior officers of the Others (Risk) Corporation.
+Inquiries can be made by a member of the Board at any time to enable him to properly perform his duties and responsibilities.
 The head of the committee is responsible for circulating the agenda one week before a meeting is held.
+Directors can avail of any information regarding the respective committee meeting from the committee head.